| Pilates is big business as populations of all ages benefit from the mind, body, strength, stretch, etc. of

 lightweight, portable and can stack.
 They are a perfect solution for non-profits looking to implement an

 equipment-based Pilates program but who may not have the room for a lot of Reformers.
+For more information about Balanced Body, go to

 www.balancedbody.com

-Responses by Jennifer Schumacher, East Coast Commercial Sales Account Representative
+SMALL SPACE SOLUTIONS: PEAK PILATESResponses by Jennifer Schumacher, East Coast Commercial Sales Account Representative

 OSF: Pilates studios are becoming more prevalent as the popularity increases.
 How can

+non-profits really compete in this niche market?
 SCHUMACHER: The most cost effective way - as well as the fastest return on investment -

+is by offering group exercise classes.
+OSF: What are clients typically looking for in each environment?
 SCHUMACHER: With the economy currently the way it is, people want Pilates but they don't want

 to pay high dollars for private instruction.
 It is much more reasonable for clients to continue their Pilates

+sessions in a group class setting, as this means less money out of their pockets.
 The main goal of a facility is to retain members.
 By having a Pilates program in their facility, the club

 keeps its members from finding Pilates down the street in an actual Pilates Studio.
 It is because of this that

 Group Exercise is one of the biggest retention tools a club could offer.
+OSF: How do non-profits decide between a personal training environment or group fitness

+for their equipment based Pilates program?
 SCHUMACHER: It completely depends on their space and instructors; the problem a non-profit

 in particular can face would occur when they get a certified instructor in their program and they build up their